Situations in which an employment contract may be terminated

 Additionally, the following provisions must be adhered to:

-- the worker is entitled to his full wage as per the contract, for the notice period
+- The worker is entitled to his full wage for the notice period based on their most recent salary.

-- the party who fails to serve the notice period must pay the other a ‘notice period’ allowance, which is equal to the worker’s wage for the full notice period or in proportion to the remaining period.
-The allowance for the notice period is calculated according to the last wage received by the worker.
+- The allowance for the notice period is calculated according to the last wage received by the worker.

-- In the event that the employer terminates the contract, the worker is entitled to an unpaid leave of one day per week during the notice period to search for another job.
+- In the event that the employer terminates the contract, the worker is entitled to an unpaid leave of one day per week during the notice period to search for another job, and the worker may specify the day of absence provided that he notifies the employer of the same 3 days at least before the absence day.

-Note that the notice period may be reduced or exempted on mutual agreement between the two parties, with no infringement of any parties’ rights.
+Note: The notice period may be reduced or exempted on mutual agreement between the two parties, with no infringement of any parties’ rights.
+The notice period must be the same for both parties unless it is in favour of the worker.

 Termination of contract without notice by the employer